 \paragraph{Parametric Information.}

-From an information-theoretic perspective, quantifying the information encoded in a LMs' high-dimensional parameters space remains a challenging problem~\citep{achille2020informationdeepneuralnetwork,bernstein2021computinginformationcontenttrained}.
-This challenge is closely tied to the ongoing discourse on parametric versus non-parametric knowledge storage in LMs~\citep{Tay2022TransformerMA,ferrando-etal-2022-measuring,ferrando-etal-2023-explaining,Xie2023AdaptiveCO, deng2024languagemodelssymboliclearners, ferrando-voita-2024-information,du2024contextversuspriorknowledge} (or token-mixing in attn layer vs. channel mixing in FFN layer).
+From an information-theoretic perspective, quantifying the information encoded in an LM's high-dimensional parameter space remains a challenging problem~\citep{achille2020informationdeepneuralnetwork,bernstein2021computinginformationcontenttrained}.
+This challenge is closely tied to the ongoing discourse on parametric versus non-parametric knowledge storage in LMs~\citep{Tay2022TransformerMA,ferrando-etal-2022-measuring,ferrando-etal-2023-explaining,Xie2023AdaptiveCO, deng2024languagemodelssymboliclearners, ferrando-voita-2024-information,du2024contextversuspriorknowledge} (or token-mixing in attention layer vs. channel mixing in FFN layer).
 The concept of channel mixing stems from the perspective of viewing the FFN layer as a key-value memory structure~\citep{weston2014memory,geva2021transformer,qiu2024unlocking,kim2025knowledge} .
 Empirical evidence supports this interpretation, showing that individual neurons in FFN layers activate in response to specific semantic concepts and linguistic patterns~\citep{Dai2021KnowledgeNIA,Liu2023TowardsAUD,Niu2024BeyondSLB}.
 Furthermore, intervention studies have demonstrated that targeted modifications to these memory vectors can directly influence model outputs on knowledge-intensive tasks~\citep{meng2022locating,mengmass,geva2023dissecting,Hase2023DoesLI, Yao2024KnowledgeCI, Wang2024WISERTA}, suggesting that factual information is strongly correlated with in this component.